What is a Cookie?

-A web beacon is an electronic image that can be used to recognize a cookie on your computer when you view a web page or email.
-Web beacons help us measure the effectiveness of our web site and our advertising in various ways.
-For example, web beacons may count the number of individuals who visit our web site from a particular advertisement or who make a purchase from our web site after viewing a particular advertisement or they may tell us when a web page is viewed and provide a description of the page where the web beacon is placed.
-Web beacons may also measure the effectiveness of our email campaigns, by counting the number of individuals who open or act upon an email message, determining when an email message is opened, and determining how many times an email message is forwarded.
+A web beacon is an electronic image that can be used to recognise a cookie on your device when you view a web page or email.
+Web beacons help us measure the effectiveness of our website and our advertising.
+For example, web beacons may count the number of visitors to our website from a particular advertisement, or visitors who make a purchase from our website after viewing a particular communication.
+They may tell us when a web page is viewed and provide a description of the page where the web beacon is placed.
+Web beacons may measure the effectiveness of our communications, by counting the number of individuals who open or act upon a message.
+The web beacon will capture information about when a message is opened and how many times a message is forwarded.

-The information we collect through web beacons may include some limited personal information, and web beacons allow us to recognize users by accessing Dell cookies.
-We may also combine the information that we collect through web beacons with other personal information we have collected from you.
-We use all of this information to better tailor our marketing to you and may use this information for other purposes, such as to enable a shopping cart, customize content on our web site and undertake internal research.
+Web beacons allow us to recognise users by accessing Dell cookies.
+We may combine the information that we collect through web beacons with other information we have collected from you.
+We use all of this information to better tailor our interactions with you.

 You can make some web beacons unusable by rejecting cookies.

 How do I choose whether to receive cookies or not?

 You can make choices about receiving cookies by using our cookie tool.

 Alternatively, your browser settings should allow you to delete and/or disable website cookies.
 You may change your browser settings to notify you each time a website wants to place a cookie on your device.
 This lets you choose whether to accept or decline cookies from that website.
 Each browser will have its own way of giving you this option (for example, depending on whether you are using Microsoft Internet Explorer, Mozilla Firefox, Safari, Google Chrome or other browser), so please consult your browser's "help" menu for further details.